codygreen/terraform-aws-bigip-demo/README.md

 an authentication token must be generated and recorded as documented below in order to access the modules required by this demo https://www.terraform.io/docs/commands/cli-config.html

+You can choose to run this from your workstation or a container.
+Follow the instructions below as appropriate;

 # Using your workstation
 - install Terraform https://learn.hashicorp.com/terraform/getting-started/install.html
 - install inpsec https://www.inspec.io/downloads/